 MAXIS – Maxis has the fastest internet connection in Kuching as far as I know.
 Speeds can reach up to 60Mbps, depending on a location.
 Their network is pretty stable, and their coverage is also reliable hence why they are still my main line despite being pricier than the rest of telcos.
 The way I see it, Maxis delivers when I need super internet speeds to download large files, so that works for me, despite the price.
 I’m always for better service anyway.

 UMOBILE – I’m using their prepaid, and I’d rate their internet service as the lowest among the four I’ve tried in the past three months.
 They are the cheapest telco among the four, but their network and internet connection in places I frequent is pretty is bad.
 UMobile however excels when it comes to saving as they not only offer discounts for each reload, but also an abundance of freebies.
 Unfortunately-lah, all these free stuff means peanuts if compared to their sub-standard service.

 I’d love to also say something about webe, REDOne and other telcos, but since I’ve not used them, I don’t think it’s fair for me to comment on their service here in Kuching.

 So, based on my needs and locations I frequent, Maxis is my top choice as a telco despite their higher price.
-However, my choice may not be the same as yours as you really need to look into places you frequent most.
+However, my choice of the best telco in Kuching may not be the same as yours as you really need to look into places you frequent most.

 Have something more to add?
 Use the comment section below!
 Else, you could also read about how to choose a good smartphone, or just check out this Ulefone T1 which has amazing specs for low low price.